PNC Bank Review 2026

 PNC Premiere Money Market Account

 PNC’s Premiere Money Market is a savings account alternative that comes with FDIC protection.
-The interest rates are better than in the bank’s savings accounts, with an APY that pays up to 0.06% on deposits.
+The interest rates are typically better than in the bank’s savings accounts with a variable promotional rate of up to 3.75% in select markets.

 This account is not ideal for people who cannot consistently maintain at least a $5,000 balance.